gdiasbruno/personal-website/src/pages/posts/04-virtual-dom.md

 ## **What problem does it solve?**
 The problem VDOM is trying to solve is DOM manipulation.
 To be more specific: how to make DOM manipulation in an efficient and reliable way.
 Efficient means diminishing the cost of DOM manipulation to a minimum.
 Reliable means performing the DOM manipulations in a way that avoids bugs.
 And when a bug happens, allow a good debugging experience.
 Let’s go deep into these two aspects.

 DOM manipulation is computationally expensive.
-We can grasp this by taking a look at this example in the GeeksForGeeks article:
+We can grasp this by taking a look at this example in the <a target="_blank" href="https://www.geeksforgeeks.org/reactjs-virtual-dom" class="underline">GeeksForGeeks article</a>.

 The article proposes taking a step-by-step look at how this Javascript code ends up being rendered by the browser.
 The code: